Viva Florida

 • Projects should aim to increase the awareness and knowledge of native wildflowers, grasses, and flowering shrubs and vines among visitors by demonstrating the benefits and beauty of Florida native plants in cultivated landscapes.

-• Projects that are currently underway or that will begin prior to the award announcement date (May 15) are not eligible for funding.
+• Projects that are currently underway or that will begin prior to the award announcement date (May 15) are NOT ELIGIBLE for funding.

 • Projects must be in highly visible, publicly accessible areas that experience frequent pedestrian traffic.